 YOU WILL WANT AN OPTOMETRIST DEDICATED TO NEURO-OPTOMETRIC REHABILITATION (VISION THERAPY)

 Neuro-Optometric Rehabilitation represents a specific area of optometry, which addresses deficits in eye-teaming, focusing, visual tracking, visual processing problems, and related visual problems.
-These problems are common with patients who have concussion and other forms of acquired brain injury.
-Treatment may involve spectacle lens prescriptions, prisms, filters, special tints and vision therapy which can provide symptomatic relief.
+These visual problems are common with patients who have concussion and other forms of acquired brain injury.
+Treatment may involve spectacle lens prescriptions, prisms, filters, special tints and vision therapy which can provide relief.

-3.Initiate vision therapy if two or more of the 12 visual sub-skills tested are significantly below normal.
-Depending on the number visual sub-skills below normal, vision therapy is scheduled over 2 or more Blocks (each Block is 6 weeks long).
-Patients interact with a vision therapist one or two-times per week (Monday and/or Wednesday) for 45-minutes per session.
-End-of-Block Evaluations are compared to the Initial Assessment findings to target the treatment for success.
+3.Initiate vision therapy if two or more of the 12 visual skills tested are significantly below normal.
+Depending on the number visual skills below normal, vision therapy is scheduled over 2 or more Blocks (each Block is 6 weeks long).
+The Doctor-Directed program is delivered to patients by a vision therapist two-times per week (45-minutes for in-office and 30-minutes for Tele-iCare sessions).
+End-of-Block Evaluations are compared to the Initial Assessment findings by Dr. Gall to target the treatment for success.

 Dr. Gall is an optometrist who cares for patients and is excited when they reach their potential and achieve success.
 From the beginning, Dr. Gall has offered vision therapy as an option for success.
 In 1993, Dr. Gall received his Doctorate in Optometry, and then in 1995, he received his Master of Vision Science in the area of binocular vision after which he started his practice.
 In 1999, he received his Fellowship from the American Academy of Optometry (FAAO).
-In the fall of 2010, he moved his practice to a larger facility and opened the Oakville Centre for Vision – Vision is the Difference with its four centres of excellence.
-Upon studying for two years, in 2015 Dr. Gall was awarded the Diplomate in Binocular Vision Perception & Pediatric Optometry (Diplomate BVPPO), and in 2018 Dr. Gall earned his Fellowship from the College of Optometrists in Vision Development (FCOVD), which all clearly demonstrates his desire for lifelong learning to provide advanced vision therapy and best patient care.
+In the fall of 2010, he moved his practice to a larger facility and opened the Oakville Centre for Vision – Excellence in Vision Therapy with its four centres of excellence.
+Upon studying for two years, in 2015 Dr. Gall was awarded the Diplomate in Binocular Vision Perception & Pediatric Optometry (Diplomate BVPPO), and in 2018 Dr. Gall earned his Fellowship from the College of Optometrists in Vision Development (FCOVD), which all clearly demonstrates his desire for lifelong learning to provide excellence in vision therapy and best patient care.